-I am surprised to say that in all the years I have been fishing for trout, up until this past year, I do not remember ever seeing a spin fisherman wading.
+I am surprised to say that in all the years I have been fishing for trout, at least until I started this website, I do not remember ever seeing a spin fisherman wading.
 Oh, I've seen lots of guys with spinning rods, but most were just sitting alongside a big pool with their rod propped up on a forked stick.

 That's not finesse fishing!
 The guys who know what finesse spin fishing for trout is all about move - and fairly quickly.
 As mentioned above, it's all about finding the hungry, aggressive fish.
 They aren't going to come to you.
-They will be down among the rocks, by (or under) the logs, under the undercut banks, under low branches - places where they have a place to hide, a place to rest and a supply of food or where they can ambush an unsuspecting minnow.
+They will be down among the rocks, by (or under) the logs, under the undercut banks, under low branches - places where they have a place to hide, a place to rest and where the current brings a supply of food or where they can ambush an unsuspecting minnow.

 The few spin fishermen I've seen who weren't just sitting down would walk along the stream and where there was an opening in the trees and bushes make a few casts, and then go to the next access point.